RobertHolzhauser/e28/independent-study/README.md

 Thus it is probably best to just use the longer v-on:click in Razor views.
 to avoid confusion.

-can use https://bootstrap-vue.js.org/docs to avoid having a j-Query dependency
+We can use https://bootstrap-vue.js.org/docs to avoid having a j-Query dependency for Bootstrap.

-Options for integrating Vue.js with net core:
+Per Options for integrating Vue.js with net core

 1) Add Vue to specific pages / views of an existing app.